yuexiaofeng/yuexiaofeng.github.io/_posts/2025-01-03-ai-notes-recsys.md

 > Recommendation is the task of suggesting items that might be of interest to a user, such as movies to watch, articles to read, or products to purchase.
 Recommendation systems are crucial to businesses, such as Amazon, Netflix, Spotify, and YouTube[^fn4].

 It's ubiquitous nowadays with the inundation of information flows.
 The endless scrolling mode of TikTok or Wish wouldn't be possible without the power of the recommender engines behind the scene.
+In fact, these algorithms are so good that sometimes before you knew it, you'd have finished viewing tons of recommended items that weren't even hand-picked by you (human agency is overrated anyways!).
+What a perfect way to kill time isn't it?

 I'll elaborate a bit on a common technique called Collaborative Filtering.

 ## Collaborative Filtering